scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

   - Automap SNAT (pool): many to many (use self ip adress: https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/big-ip-tmos-routing-administration-14-0-0/06.html)
   - SNAT pools: many to many (https://support.f5.com/csp/article/K47945399)
   - ==> referend in doc https://clouddocs.f5.com/cli/tmsh-reference/v15/modules/ltm/ltm_nat.html as `transation` | `automap` | `snatpool`.
-- SNAT pool assinged to virtual server (only for [**Inbound connection**](#inbound-connection), but can reverse the F5, and use it to target provider, so connectity is outbound (F5 do socket establisment to service provider) but it is inbound from F5 perspective) (see https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-11-6-0/7.html / Creating a SNAT pool).
+- SNAT pool assinged to virtual server (forwaring or not) (only for [**Inbound connection**](#inbound-connection), but can reverse the F5, and use it to target provider (see [pellicular case for outbound](#pellicular-case-for-outbound)), so connectity is outbound (F5 do socket establisment to service provider) but it is inbound from F5 perspective) (see https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-11-6-0/7.html / Creating a SNAT pool).
     - We can only have SNAT pool, automap or LSN
     - See here https://clouddocs.f5.com/cli/tmsh-reference/v15/modules/ltm/ltm_virtual.html: `source-address-translation` property (replacing `snat`, `snatpool`).
     - To not confuse with `source` which specifies an IP address or network from which the virtual server will accept traffic.